-2.1.7 Allocation of Non-access Revenue
+2.7.
+Allocation of Non-access Revenue

 For TPI's operations, Non-Access Revenue will consist of contributed capital (government or private).
 The allocation of Non-Access Revenue will only be allocated to the Route Section for which the contribution was received.
 Where a capital contribution is made, the value of the contribution to be used in the Ceiling Price Test is to be expressed as an annualised amount taking into account the total cost, expected life and Weighted Average Cost of Capital (WACC) determined by the ERA.
 Where capital expenditure occurs over multiple Route Sections the actual expenditure will be allocated to each Route Section at the time the expenditure is incurred.
-The above allocation principles for Access Revenue do not apply to Non-Access Revenue anocano in principles for Act Less Revenue du not app Jy to Non-Access Reven ue.
-REV NO. ISSUE DATE PREPARED BY: REVIEWED BY APPROVED BY: 1 17 MAY 2010 G.DELLAR B. PEMBERTON K MCLEAN
+The above allocation principles for Access Revenue do not apply to Non-Access Revenue.

-2.1.8 Allocation of an over-payment
+2.8.
+Allocation of an over-payment

 Where an over-payment on a Route Section occurs as a result of a breach of the Ceiling Price Test, all Operators [who have negotiated their access agreement inside the Code] who have contributed to the total revenue on that Route Section will be entitled to receive a share of the over-payment.
-The proportion of over-payment to be paid to each Operator will be determined by each Operator's annual Access Revenue and Non-Access Revenue above the floor recorded on the Route Section, divided by the aggregate of all Operator's Access Revenue and Non-Access Revenue above the floor recorded on the Route Section, divided by June.
+The proportion of over-payment to be paid to each Operator will be determined by each Operator's annual Access Revenue and Non-Access Revenue above the floor recorded on the Route Section, divided by the aggregate of all Operator's Access revenue and Non-Access Revenue above the floor recorded on the Route Section, over the preceding 12 month period from July to June.
 An Operator paying only the Incremental Cost on the Route will not be eligible to receive any refund.